A saturated 1-system of curves on the surface of genus 3: Preliminaries

 \section{Preliminaries}

 We give a brief survey of the relevant definitions and results.

-\subsection{Curves and Surfaces}
+\subsection{Curves and surfaces}

-For the purposes of this paper, a \textit{surface} is a connected, oriented, $2$-dimensional manifold, possibly with boundary.
-We are mostly interested in compact surfaces, which are classified by their genus and their number of boundary components.
-That is, every compact surface is homeomorphic to some surface $\Sigma_{g,b}$ where $g\geq0$ is its \textit{genus} and $b\geq0$ is its number of \textit{boundary components}.
-It is a fact that every surface $\Sigma_{g,b}$ with negative Euler characteristic admits a hyperbolic metric with geodesic boundary, so we call $\Sigma_{g,b}$ a \textit{hyperbolic surface}.
-Throughout this section, let $\Sigma$ be a hyperbolic surface and let $\del\Sigma$ denote its (possibly empty) boundary.
+For the purposes of this paper, a \textit{surface} is a connected, oriented, $2$-dimensional manifold of finite type, possibly with boundary, but without punctures.
+These surfaces are all compact, and up to homeomorphism, there is a unique surface $\Sigma_{g,b}$ with genus $g$ and with $b$ boundary components.
+It is a fact that every surface $\Sigma_{g,b}$ with negative Euler characteristic admits a hyperbolic metric with geodesic boundary, so we call $\Sigma_{g,b}$ \textit{hyperbolizable}.
+Throughout this section, let $\Sigma$ be a hyperbolizable surface and let $\del\Sigma$ denote its (possibly empty) boundary.

-A \textit{(closed) curve} on $\Sigma$ is a map $S^1\to\Sigma$, which is \textit{simple} if it embeds in $\Sigma$ $-$ in which case we identify it with its image $-$ and is \textit{essential} if it is not homotopic to a point.
+A \textit{(closed) curve} on $\Sigma$ is a continuous map $S^1\to\Sigma$, which is \textit{simple} if it embeds in $\Sigma$ $-$ in which case we identify it with its image $-$ and is \textit{essential} if it is not homotopic to a point.
 Unless otherwise stated, all curves are assumed to be simple and essential.

-\subsection{Dehn Twists}
+\subsection{Dehn twists}

-Following \cite{wilton}, consider an annular neighborhood $\bar{N}_\alpha\iso S^1\times\l[0,1\r]\subset\Sigma$ of a curve $\alpha$ on $\Sigma$, with $\alpha$ being the `core curve' $S^1\times\l\{1/2\r\}$.
+Following \cite{Wil21}, consider an annular neighborhood $\overline{N}_\alpha\iso S^1\times\l[0,1\r]\subset\Sigma$ of a curve $\alpha$ on $\Sigma$, with $\alpha$ being the `core curve' $S^1\times\l\{1/2\r\}$.
 The \textit{cut surface} of $\Sigma$ along $\alpha$ is the surface $\Sigma_\alpha\coloneqq\Sigma\comp N_\alpha$ obtained by removing the interior of the annulus, which induces two boundary curves $\alpha^+$ and $\alpha^-$ on $\del\Sigma_\alpha$.
 The surface $\Sigma$ is then reconstructed by glueing the curves $\alpha^+$ and $\alpha^-$ by an annulus $A\coloneqq S^1\times\l[0,1\r]$.
 The curve $\alpha$ is said to be \textit{non-separating} if $\Sigma_\alpha$ is connected, and is \textit{separating} otherwise.